-- Wash clothing properly, using special disinfectants if necessary.
+- Wash your clothing properly, using special disinfectants if necessary.

-- Opt for clothing made from natural fibers like cotton, to absorb and evaporate sweat.
+- Opt for clothing made from natural fibers like cotton that absorb and evaporate sweat.

-- Apply sodium bicarbonate or cornstarch to your armpits to reduce sweating and kill bacteria.
+- Apply baking soda to your armpits to reduce sweating and kill bacteria.

 - Reduce your consumption of red meat, fats, garlic, onions and alcoholic drinks (opt for fresh fruits and vegetables).

 Did you know?
 Natural Remedies with Baking Soda

 As we previously said, our diet has a lot to do with the smell our bodies create, beyond hygiene or the season of the year.
 If you have problems with your body odor, it could be due to something you’re eating.
 Here are some foods that cause bad odor: